Landfill Sydney: The Future Of Landfill In Australia? 🚯

-As Hong Kong is very densely populated, there is very little room available for new landfills (just like Sydney landfill locations).
-Due to restrictions on sending recycling commodities to mainland China, the City is dumping more in landfill (as new recycling facilities have not yet been built).
+Very densely populated, Hong Kong has very little room available for new landfills (just like Sydney landfill locations).
+Due to restrictions on sending recycling commodities to mainland China, the city dumps more in landfill (as they do not have new recycling facilities available yet).

 “One big step will be the introduction of a “waste charge”, which would force locals to pay around $0.11 Hong Kong dollars (around £0.01) for each litre of rubbish collected.
 The new legislation, announced earlier this year, should take effect by 2019, and the South China Morning Post estimates that it amounts to around $33-54 Hong Kong dollars (roughly £3-5) per household, per month.”

-The city is gradually implementing policies that will decrease waste to landfill, but the clock is definitely ticking.
-The question to be asked by Australian cities is whether we are prepared for the growing populations in our metro areas and the lack of free landfill Sydney locations.
+The city is gradually implementing policies that will decrease waste in landfill, but the clock is definitely ticking.
+Are Australian cities ready for increasing populations in metro areas and limited free landfill space in Sydney?

-We were very interested watching War On Waste on ABC television last week.
+Watching War On Waste on ABC television last week definitely piqued our interest.
 It got us thinking about whether dumping organic waste at landfill was actually worse than composting – or even for fruit rotting where it falls on a field (i.e., straight from the tree).
 Of course, it is easy to see the benefits of recycling for products such as cardboard or commingled recycling (see resource recovery).

 Is dumping organic waste in Sydney landfill worse than composting?

 On initial inspection, there is no apparent difference from an environmental perspective from dumping at landfill or composting (or any other ways for organic waste solutions i.e., through decomposition).
-However, the science makes it quite different.
-Recycle.com gives an overview on the science:
+However, science makes it quite different.
+Recycle.com gives an overview of the science: